When celebrity couples get together, they dress to impress | ExBulletin

 Abad noticed this especially during the pandemic, when celebrities had fewer projects to promote and no in-person events to dress up.
 All they could do was walk around their quarters wearing designer clothes.

-I had never heard of it Anne of arms before the pandemic, he said (although many moviegoers may have him, thanks to his breakout role in Knives Out).
+I had never heard of Ana de Armas before the pandemic, he said (although many moviegoers may have her, thanks to her breakout role in Knives Out).
 All of a sudden she is dating Ben Affleck and I get emails from Saint Laurent and Celine trying to make it sound like [she wore them] in a casual moment, when we all know 90 percent of the time she received this bag.

-Now Affleck and de Armas are done, and the actor is back with her former flame Jennifer Lopez.
+Now Affleck and de Armas are done, and the actor is back with his old flame Jennifer Lopez.
 The couple were seen training together and engage in exactly one public makeup, and Lopez appears to have his clothes ready.
 She recently went shopping in designer dresses Brunello Cucinelli and YEARS., respectively.

 Fashion writer Jos Criales-Unzueta recalls when Shayk broke up with Cooper in early 2019 and was pictured leaving the mansion he shared, dramatically pulling a suitcase away on the steps.
 She was plugging in yet another Burberry combination [then]said Criales-Unzueta.